CharleRoger/ChemicalStorage/README.md

 ![header.png](https://raw.githubusercontent.com/CharleRoger/ChemicalStorage/main/header.png)

 # Chemical Storage
 A set of highly configurable tanks for storing single chemicals.
-This mod can be thought of as an extension of CryoTanks and is intended to be paired with other mods which make use of the supported chemicals.
+This mod can be thought of as an extension of CryoTanks and is intended to be paired with other mods which make use of chemical systems.

 ## Features
 Chemical Technologies considers two types of liquid resource:
-- **Storable** (at ambient temperature, including condensed gases under pressure): LqdAmmonia, LqdCO2, Kerosene, Hydrazine, NTO, Water.
+- **Storable** at ambient temperature, including condensed gases under pressure
-- **Cryogenic** (configured with CryoTanks boiloff): LqdCO, LqdHydrogen, LqdMethane, LqdNitrogen, LqdOxygen.
+- **Cryogenic** configured with CryoTanks boiloff

-This mod provides three types of tank which store different chemicals in different ways:
+Three types of tank are provided which store different chemicals in different ways:
 - **Basic**: Plain old tanks, stores stock chemicals if Chemical Propulsion is not installed and storable chemicals depending which other mods are installed.
 - **Heavy-duty Cryogenic**: Stores cryogenic chemicals in heavy tanks with very low boiloff rates and cheap boiloff prevention, intended for storing chemicals long-term on orbit or the ground.
 - **Lightweight Cryogenic**: Stores cryogenic chemicals in mass-optimised lightweight tanks, equivalent to those provided by CryoTanks.